 Summary: Advanced, Religion-combo, adaptable

-Advanced players looking for a less traditional path to a science victory will enjoy Saladin, which has the unique ability to mix technology and religion and achieve either victory.
-Arabia’s religious buildings boost the total science, culture and faith by 10%, while their bonus generates one additional unit of science per turn for each city that follows Arabia’s religion.
+Advanced players looking for a less traditional path to a science victory will enjoy Saladin, who has the unique ability to mix technology and religion and achieve either victory.
+Arabia’s religious buildings boost science, culture and faith by 10%, while their bonus generates one additional unit of science per turn for each city that follows Arabia’s religion.

 This unique approach to faith and science is capable of generating an amazing payout, catapulting Arabia in front of its peers.
-Needless to say, Arabia can pursue a religious victory just as well as they can a scientific one.
+Needless to say, Arabia can pursue a religious victory just as well as they can scientific.

 Peter the Great of Russia